albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The manual installation of *Little Navmap* does not change or create any registry entries in Windows and involves a simple Zip extraction of files.
+Use the Zip archives and the manual installation if you'd like to run *Little Navmap* in portable mode (see :doc:`PORTABLE` for more information).

 .. important::